Tim10F8/svg_removeoverlap/README.md

 # svg_removeoverlap

-CLI tool & Python lib to remove overlap in SVG
+CLI tool & Python lib to remove overlap in SVG.

+This Python script is designed to remove overlapping shapes in an SVG (Scalable Vector Graphics) file using the picosvg library.
+It provides several options to control the removal process, such as using CairoSVG for SVG conversion, converting SVG to picosvg, keeping white fill shapes, and skipping specific fill values.

 ## Installation